Stanislaus County Probate — What Heirs Need to Know

 Stanislaus County local rules and procedures

-Dedicated probate hearing schedule.
+Dedicated probate hearing schedule with law and motion tentative rulings.
 Under Local Rule 8.00, decedent's estate and trust matters are heard Tuesday through Thursday at 8:30 a.m.
-All petitions are assigned a calendar date upon filing.
-Early settings require court approval and are granted only for good cause — meaning heirs should expect the standard scheduling window.
+All petitions are assigned a calendar date upon filing — early settings require court approval for good cause.
+For law and motion matters, tentative rulings are posted on the court's website after 1:30 p.m. the court day before the hearing per Rule 8.06.
+Parties requesting a hearing must call (209) 530-2010 or email [email protected] by 4:00 p.m. and notify the opposing party.

-Probate Examiner review and late-filing fees.
+$25 per document late-filing penalty.
 Rule 8.02 requires all papers necessary for hearing to be filed at least five court days before the hearing date so the Probate Examiner can review them.
-A late filing fee of $25 per document may be charged for each document received less than five court days prior to the hearing — an unusual financial penalty among California probate courts that encourages timely preparation.
+A late filing fee of $25 per document may be charged for each document filed less than five court days prior — an unusual financial penalty among California probate courts.
+Additionally, under Rule 8.05, the hearing date must be placed immediately below the case number on every document filed.
+Failure to include it on documents filed within five days of the hearing could delay matching the document with the court file and result in a continuance.

-Probate Examiner's Notes are published online.
+Probate Examiner's Notes updated and published online.
 Under Rule 8.04, the Probate Examiner's notes identifying defects in pleadings or procedure are posted on the court's website at stanislaus.courts.ca.gov.
-This transparency allows counsel and self-represented parties to identify and correct issues before the hearing.
-Questions can be directed to the Probate Examiner at [email protected].
+When additional pleadings are filed and reviewed, the notes are updated and reposted — but only if the additional pleadings were filed in a timely manner.
+Questions can be directed to [email protected].

-Inventory review and status hearings.
+Six-month and twelve-month review hearings built into every case.
 Rule 8.41(B) provides that a review hearing is scheduled six months from the date of appointment of the personal representative to monitor the filing of the Inventory and Appraisal.
 A subsequent status review is set six months later under Rule 8.82 to verify that either a petition for final distribution or a status report has been filed.
-These built-in checkpoints keep estates moving forward.
+These built-in checkpoints keep estates moving forward and are more structured than in most California counties.

-Contested matters encourage resolution.
-Rule 8.37 requires parties in contested probate matters to make a reasonable and good faith attempt to informally resolve the controversy at a face-to-face meeting before any hearing.
-Long-cause matters requiring more than two hours are set on a date-certain basis as scheduling permits.
+Contested matters with structured resolution process.
+Rule 8.37 requires parties in contested probate matters to make a reasonable and good faith attempt to informally resolve the controversy at a face-to-face meeting (or by telephone or video conference) before any hearing.
+If the matter can be submitted on the pleadings with argument, it will be heard at the end of the probate appearance calendar.
+Contested matters requiring up to two hours are set on a date certain; matters exceeding two hours are heard as scheduling permits.
+Only parties who have appeared and been made parties to the proceeding may participate in long-cause hearings.

 Stanislaus County probate timeline